Renters’ Rights Act

 Shane Active

-“Expected to come into force in 2025, the upcoming legislation will reshape the way landlords manage their properties.
+“From 1 May 2026, the new Act will reshape the way landlords manage their properties.
 At Rolfe East, we’ve been tracking developments closely and are ready to help you navigate the new landscape with confidence.”

 Shane Active MNAEA | Sales & Lettings Director